clojure-grimoire/grimoire/resources/1.5.0/clojure.core/-/docstring.md

-If no ys are supplied, returns the negation of x, else subtractsthe ys from x and returns the result.
-Does not auto-promotelongs, will throw on overflow.
+If no ys are supplied, returns the negation of x, else subtracts the ys from x and returns the result.
+Does not auto-promote longs, will throw on overflow.
 See also: -'